Bringing a Puppy Home, Their First Day Home & Tips for the Journey: Our Guide

 Bringing a puppy home is an exciting one for all the family!
 You are starting out your new life together with the canine best friend you have always dreamt of.
 Everything is ready to welcome the new puppy and help them settle in straight away.

 But there is something many new owners don’t realise.
-While everyone in the house may be bursting with excitement and desperate to play with the newest member of the family, your puppy’s first day home may look entirely different for them.
-After all, they’re on their own in a strange place with people they don’t know.
-It can be overwhelming for your pup and may be stressful or frightening for them.
-Here’s how to help your puppy easily transition to family life.
+While everyone in the house may be bursting with excitement and desperate to play with the newest member of the family, your puppy’s first day home may look entirely different to them.
+After all, they’re on their own, away from the mum and their littermates for the first time in their life, in a totally strange place, with people they don’t know.
+It can be overwhelming for your pup and may be stressful or even frightening for them.
+Here’s how to help your puppy settle in and find their paws in their new home.

 Bringing your puppy home in the car